eummena/moodle-antivirus_mimeblocker/README.md

 ### Version 2019082904
 - Validate input MIME types in setting page with Moodle core MIME types
 - Ignore course backup MIME in code as this MIME not added in Moodle core

+### Version 2023022001
+- Allow course backup file to upload
+- Compatible with Moodle 4